Core Java Interview Question Answer

 When we create string with new() Operator, it’s created in heap and not added into string pool while String created using literal are created in String pool itself which exists in PermGen area of heap.

-does not put the object in String pool , we need to call String.intern() method which is used to put them into String pool explicitly. its only when you create String object as String literal e.g. String s = "Test" Java automatically put that into String pool.
+does not put the object str in String pool , we need to call String.intern() method which is used to put them into String pool explicitly. its only when you create String object as String literal e.g. String s = "Test" Java automatically put that into String pool.
+By the way there is a catch here, Since we are passing arguments as "Test", which is a String literal, it will also create another object as "Test" on string pool.
+This is the one point, which has gone unnoticed, until knowledgeable readers of Javarevisited blog suggested it.

 4. How does substring () inside String works?

-5. Which two method you need to implement for key Object in HashMap ?
+5. Which two method you need to implement to use an Object as key in HashMap ?

-In order to use any object as Key in HashMap, it must implements equals and hashcode method in Java.
+In order to use any object as Key in HashMap or Hashtable, it must implements equals and hashcode method in Java.
 Read How HashMap works in Java for detailed explanation on how equals and hashcode method is used to put and get object from HashMap.
 You can also see my post 5 tips to correctly override equals in Java to learn more about equals.

-6. Where does these two method comes in picture during get operation?
+6. Where does equals and hashcode method comes in picture during get operation?

 7. How do you handle error condition while writing stored procedure or accessing stored procedure from java?